Bonds with Estate Puts

-This feature commonly referred to as a Survivor’s Option or Death Put, allows an estate representative or executor of the beneficiary to submit a request for redemption of the deceased bondholder’s bonds at full face value subject to limitations and the issuer’s creditworthiness.
-However, depending on current market conditions, the beneficiary may choose one of two ways to liquidate the bonds.
-If the bonds are trading above par, it may be beneficial to sell them in the secondary market.
+In order to limit the impact of changing interest rates on an inherited fixed income portfolio, certain types of government-sponsored enterprise securities and corporate bonds, as well as brokered FDIC-insured Certificates of Deposit (CDs), carry an estate preservation feature.
+This feature, commonly referred to as a Survivor’s Option or Death Put, allows an estate representative or executor of the beneficiary to submit a request for redemption of the deceased holder’s bonds at full face value subject to certain annual limitations.
+However, depending on current market conditions, the beneficiary may choose one of two ways to liquidate the bonds if necessary.
+If the bonds are trading above par, it is generally beneficial to sell them in the secondary market.
 If the market price is at a discount, then the estate may choose to redeem bonds with the issuer and receive par.
 Both choices include payment of any accrued interest.

-Each bond issue may have specific redemption limitations and a prospectus or offering circular must be reviewed carefully prior to investing.
-Limitations may include minimum holding periods (typically six months to one year or longer), a maximum amount per decedent, per bond issuer, per year (typically $200,000 or less) and a maximum aggregate amount accepted for redemption by each issuer annually.
+Each bond issue may have specific redemption limitations, and a prospectus or offering circular must be reviewed carefully prior to investing.
+Limitations may include minimum holding periods (typically six months to one year or longer), a maximum amount per decedent, per bond issuer, per year (typically $250,000 or less) and a maximum aggregate amount accepted for redemption by each issuer annually.
 When an annual limit is reached, an issuer may defer redemptions until subsequent years.
 Investors should know that instant liquidity may not be available when choosing to exercise the death put.
 This may impact the length of time during which an estate remains open.

 When a brokered CD features a Survivor’s Option, an estate representative or executor may submit a request for redemption of the CD to the issuer in the event of the beneficial holder’s death.
 In general, the tenders should be submitted within a reasonable amount of time, but in some cases may be limited to 180 days after the beneficial holder’s death.
 Terms and conditions are fully described in the CD’s disclosure document.

-If bonds are held in joint tenancy with right of survivorship and one of the owners passes away, many issuers will honor the survivor's option for the additional protection and liquidity of the estate.
+If bonds are held in joint tenancy with right of survivorship and one of the owners passes away, many issuers will honor the survivor's option for the additional preservation and liquidity of the estate.
 The joint tenancy may be set up between couples, parent and child, or as deemed best in each individual situation.
 Tenants in common and other ownership capacities may have less than the entire position qualified.
-The estate protection feature is not available for certain types of accounts, such as accounts that are titled to an entity rather than an individual.
+The estate preservation feature is not available for certain types of accounts, such as accounts that are titled to an entity rather than an individual.
 As the guidelines differ between issuers, it is imperative to review a prospectus prior to purchase.